hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-hardaker-dnsop-nsec3-guidance.md

 --- abstract

+NSEC3 {{RFC5155}} is a DNSSEC {{RC4035}} mechanism for proof of non-existence.
-NSEC3 records provides an alternate to NSEC records and offers security-by-obscurity privacy protection of DNS zone records protected by DNSSEC.
-This document provides guidance with respect to setting NSEC3 parameters based on recent operational deployment experience.
+Unlike the case with NSEC {{RFC4035}}, NSEC3 proofs avoid directly disclosing consecutive pairs of nodes in proofs that a specific name or a specific record type for a given name does not exist.
+This document provides guidance on setting NSEC3 parameters based on recent operational deployment experience.

 --- middle

 # Introduction

-NSEC3 {{RFC5155}} adds a second option for proof of non existence support for DNSSEC specifications {{RFC4035}} through the creation of NSEC3 records.
-These records obfuscate linking domain names using hashing algorithms.
-NSEC3 also provides opt-in support, allowing for ranges of records that do not fall into proof-of-non-existence ranges typically deployed by large registration zones.
+As with NSEC, NSEC3 denial of existence proofs of consist of signed DNS records that establish the non-existence of a given name or associated Resource Record Type (RRTYPE) in a DNSSEC signed zone.
+In the case of NSEC3, however, the names of valid nodes in the zone are obfuscated through (possibly iterated) hashing via SHA-1 (other algorithms could be specified, but are unlikely to merit or see deployment).

+NSEC3 also provides opt-out support, allowing for blocks of many unsigned delegations to be covered by a single NSEC3 record.
+This allows large (TLD or similar primarily delegation) zones to only sign as many NSEC3 records as there are signed RRsets in the zone.
+With opt-out, unsigned delegations do require additional NSEC3 records.
+This comes at the cost of reduced tamper-resistance for the unsigned delegations, an NSEC3 proof shows only that the requested name is either unsigned or does not exist.

-Parameters specifying how NSEC3 records are published within a zone are published in an NSEC3PARAM record at the apex of their zone.
-These paremeters are the Hash Algorithm, processing Flags, the number of hash Iterations and the Salt.
+NSEC3 records have a number of tunable parameters that are typically specified (mostly for the benefit of secondary nameservers) via an NSEC3PARAM record at the zone apex.
+These parameters are the Hash Algorithm, processing Flags, the number of hash Iterations and the Salt.
 Each of these has security and operational considerations that impact both zone owners and validating resolvers.
-This document provides some recommendations on selecting parameters considering these factors.
+This document provides some best-practice recommendations for setting the NSEC3 parameters.

 ## Requirements notation